By Rachel Lin

 Finally, don’t forget, enjoy!

-Rachel Lin is a Neuroscience & Biochemistry major (undeclared) in the class of 2025.
+Rachel Lin is a Neuroscience and Biochemistry major (undeclared) in the class of 2025.
 She enjoys watching dramas and eating food, especially dumplings.